sham-dowaji-r/web-challenges/Agile-Workflow-and-User-Stories/agile-workflow-and-user-stories_movie-app/user-story-1.md

 ## Acceptance Criteria

 - User can see a list of movies.

 - Each movie displays an image, title, and a rating.

 - If there is an error fetching the movie list, the user sees an error message.

 - User can scrolling to browse the list of current movies.

 ## Tasks

 - Design the movie list layout (grid or list view).

 - Fetch the list of current movies from the Movies API.

 - Display each movie's image, title, and rating.

-- Implement error handling when fetching movie data fails
+- Implement error handling when fetching movie data fails.

 - Implement vertical scrolling for the movie list.